 Halloween at Dalnavert

 This Halloween at Dalnavert, join us for a variety of events for a variety of ages.
-Whether you're looking to have some scary fun or expand your knowledge of history, there’s something for everyone!
+In addition to our special events, throughout October, explore the history of mourning and spiritualism with our specialty tour, Death at Dalnavert.

 Upcoming Events